ArkScript-lang/Ark/README.md

 Don't know what to work on?
 No worries, we have a [list of things to do](https://github.com/SuperFola/Ark/projects) :wink:

-### Contributing to the Ark standard library
+### Contributing to the ArkScript standard library

-See [Coding guidelines](https://github.com/SuperFola/Ark/wiki/Coding-guidelines#coding-in-ark) if you want to write Ark code for the library (see folder `lib/`).
+See [Coding guidelines](https://github.com/SuperFola/Ark/wiki/Coding-guidelines#coding-in-ark) if you want to write ArkScript for the library (see folder `lib/`).

 For performance reasons, some functions might be written in C++, in `include/Ark/VM/FFI.hpp` and `src/VM/FFI/`.